harishragul/mpu6050-raspberry-pi-pico-library/README.md

 - SDA - 1
 - SCL - 2

 From this library you can get the raw values of MPU6050 using imu.py and vector3d.py.
-The sample.py file demonstrate the process of getting raw values by uisng I2C communication.
+The sample.py file will demonstrate the process of getting raw values by uisng I2C communication.
 And you can measure the tilt angle of a system by using kalman.py as shown in angle.py.